Kargil War: Location

+An Indian national highway (NH 1) connecting Srinagar to Leh cuts through Kargil.
+The military outposts on the ridges above the highway were generally around 5000 m high, with a few as high as 5485 m.
+The rough terrain and narrow roads slowed down traffic, and the high altitude, which affected the ability of aircraft to carry loads, made control of NH 1 (the actual stretch of the highway which was under Pakistani fire) a priority for India.
+From their 130+ covertly occupied observation posts, the occupants had a clear line-of-sight.

 Kargil was targeted partly because the terrain was conducive to the preemptive seizure of several unoccupied military positions.
 With tactically vital features and well-prepared defensive posts atop the peaks, a defender on the high ground would enjoy advantages akin to that of a fortress.
 Any attack to dislodge a defender from high ground in mountain warfare requires a far higher ratio of attackers to defenders, and the difficulties would be exacerbated by the high altitude and freezing temperatures.

 Kargil is just 173 km from the Pakistani-controlled town of Skardu, which was capable of providing logistical and artillery support to Pakistani combatants.
 A road between Kargil and Skardu exists, which was closed in 1949.